andrewperayil/travel-advertising-dashboard/README.md

 This project presents a comprehensive analysis of travel advertising effectiveness across different platforms and customer journey stages.
 Built as an executive dashboard for strategic decision-making, it transforms raw survey data into actionable business insights.

-**Context**: Conducted for Expedia to understand how sponsored travel content influences consumer decision-making throughout the travel planning and booking journey.
+**Context**: Conducted for an Externship with Extern, Expedia to understand how sponsored travel content influences consumer decision-making throughout the travel planning and booking journey.

-**Audience**: C-suite executives (CEO, Head of Marketing) requiring data-driven insights for advertising strategy and budget allocation decisions.

 ## 🔍 Problem Statement